 The QR code used to promote the 20th anniversary of Nirvana’s classic album looked cool (the yellow blob in the lower right corner in the image below), but proved very hard to scan, especially when featured on billboards.

 With that said, there have also been some pretty savvy applications of QR Code out there.
-(Of course, we think that having access to updated listing information at your fingertips in CRE-sources print edition, rendering the print product as never dated, as pretty dang savvy!)
+(Of course, we think that having access to updated listing information at your fingertips in CRE-sources print edition, rendering the print product as

 One of the best – Victoria Secret’s “Sexier than Skin” campaign.
 The clever marketers at VS have found a way to entice viewers to scan their QR code by using sex appeal in an all new way.